 Industrial/Commercial

-First of all, distilled water is commonly used in medical tools and procedures.
-Healthcare institutions are very particular with the cleanliness of the water that they will use in washing tools and performing various operations.
+First, distilled water is commonly used in medical tools and procedures.
+Healthcare institutions are very particular about the cleanliness of the water they use to wash tools and perform various operations.

-This, in essence, is to prevent contamination and infections that may further put the patient in danger.
+This is to prevent contamination and infections that may further harm the patient.
 For example, kidney dialysis machines use distilled water to filter waste from the blood.

 In connection with the first one, distilled water is also used in performing various lab tests.
-This is because water quality can alter or has the ability to affect the accuracy of a lab experiment.
-So, professionals use ultra-pure water to guarantee the results.
+Because water quality can affect the accuracy of a lab experiment, professionals use ultra-pure water to guarantee the results.

 The next thing would be the creation and production of cosmetic procedures.
-Rest assured that the one used in your moisturizer, deodorant, shampoo, or lotion is most often than not, distilled water.
+Rest assured that the one used in your moisturizer, deodorant, shampoo, or lotion is, more often than not, distilled water.

 Lastly, the manufacturing of automobiles also uses distilled water.
 Due to the lack of minerals in distilled water, it won't have the capacity to corrode metal engine parts or interfere with batteries.